 SAS can mine, alter, manage and retrieve data from a variety of sources as well as perform statistical analysis on the data.

-- Skill 4: Learn Data Wrangling which involves cleaning, manipulating, and organizing data.
+- Learn Data Wrangling which involves cleaning, manipulating, and organizing data.
 Popular tools for data wrangling include R, Python, Flume, and Scoop.

-- Skill 7: Develop the ability to visualize results.
+- Develop the ability to visualize results.
 Data visualization integrating different data sets and creating a visual display of the results using diagrams, chart, and graphs

 Careers in Data Science